-As said, you get the new Snapdragon 888 processor — the first on any smartphone, but not the last.
-To cool down the powerful chipset, the phone has a vapor chamber cooling system, while at the helm is 8GB or 12GB of LPDDR5 RAM, and 128GB or 256GB of UFS 3.1 storage.
+As said, you get the new Snapdragon 888 processor with a vapor chamber cooling system to cool down the powerful chipset while at the helm is 8GB or 12GB of LPDDR5 RAM, and 128GB or 256GB of UFS 3.1 storage.
+However, you’ll only get the 8GB/256GB variant here in Nepal.

 The brand-new silicon drives a 6.81-inch OLED panel with some perks.
-The screen has QHD+ resolution (3,200 x 1,440 pixel), making it the first Mi flagship phone since the Mi Note Pro which came back in 2015.
-There’s also a 120Hz refresh rate and 240Hz touch sampling rate up from Mi 10’s 90Hz refresh rate screens.
+The screen has QHD+ resolution (3,200 x 1,440 pixels), making it the first Mi flagship phone to have it since the Mi Note Pro which came back in 2015.
+There’s also a 120Hz refresh rate and 240Hz touch sampling rate up from Mi 10’s 90Hz refresh rate screen.
 Besides that, the screen is protected by Gorilla Glass Victus and has a peak brightness of 1,500 nits.

 If you look at the number, that’s a really bright screen.
 In fact, Xiaomi says that the Mi 11 screen shattered 13 records of DisplayMate, which includes peak brightness for OLED panels, screen reflectivity, contrast, and color accuracy.